rqt/rqt/documentary/1-API/3-jqt.md

 Request a web page, and return the result as an object.

-%EXAMPLE: example/jqt.js, ../src => rqt%
+%EXAMPLE: example/jqt, ../src => rqt%
-%FORK example example/jqt.js%
+%FORK example/jqt%

 %~%